 I like a lot of things about Kenji, not least of which is his predilection to disagree with me at the drop of a hat.
-It's hard to find a good jousting buddy these days: the friend must be pugnacious but not prejudiced, to whom the word "argument" means a position to defend rather than pointless yelling.
-We've debated about everything from distributive justice to whether or not you should peel the outer layer off confited pork tongues (I say, only if you want to lose the distinctive shape of the tongue, not to mention the aesthetic appeal of the papillae.
+It's hard to find a good jousting buddy these days: The friend must be pugnacious but not prejudiced, to whom the word "argument" means a position to defend rather than pointless yelling.
+We've debated everything from distributive justice to whether or not you should peel the outer layer off confited pork tongues (I say, only if you want to lose the distinctive shape of the tongue, not to mention the aesthetic appeal of the papillae.
 Naturally, he holds the opposite view).
 But no matter our disagreement, we come together at the end of the day to hunker down over animal parts.

-We settled on a warm Friday afternoon to try the recipe together.
-The day before, Kenji instructed me to rub the skins of the belly with baking soda, as he'd seen done in Colombia prior to cooking the chicharrones.
+As part of our tests, Kenji instructed me to rub the skins of the belly with baking soda, as he'd seen done in Colombia prior to cooking the chicharrones.

 "Why use baking soda?"
 I asked.

 Kenji explained that the process of browning and crisping occurs because of three factors:

 The breakdown of the skin's protein matrix from a long, leathery sheet to short, crisp bits